 First, if you are using WordPress, under “Settings → Discussion” make sure you enable “Comment must be manually approved.”

 Second, using a plugin like Akismet (or another security plugin) to block and catch spam automatically is a must.

 Once you have the moderation and spam taken care of, it’s important to go through and take time to approve the good comments and actually respond to them.
-Comments like “Thanks” or “That is awesome,” just delete.
-Those just trying to sneak in a link, delete.
-These aren’t adding anything useful to your content or the conversation.
+For comments like “Thanks” or “That is awesome,” you can delete them.
+Many are just trying to sneak in a link and they aren’t adding anything useful to your content or the conversation.

 Don’t be afraid to force recrawl updated content

 The frequency at which Google crawls your content will vary per website.
 But if you spend a lot of time updating old content as I do, then it’s OK to force recrawl something right away.
 Both Google and Bing provide easy tools to do this to ensure you are seeing results as fast as possible.

 Don’t abuse this feature.
 I only use this for content rewrites and articles where I have typically updated 600 or more words.